Ravi Hassanaly

 prof_pic.jpg

-I am a doctoral candidate at Aramis Lab in the Paris Brain Institute under the supervision of Ninon Burgos and Olivier Colliot.
-My main topic of research is the use of deep learning methods for medical imaging computing.
-More specifically I work with deep generative models for anomaly detection on neuroimages.
+I am a postdoctoral researcher at the Paris Brain Institute, currently working in the ARAMIS Lab under the supervision of Ninon Burgos and Olivier Colliot.
+My research focuses on developing and applying deep learning generative methods for medical imaging, with a specific interest in diffusion models for anomaly detection in neuroimaging.

 news